PaulKinlan/paul.kinlan.me/content/2023-01-12-creating-a-web-app-with-deno-fresh-and-tensorflow.md

 ---
-date: 2023-01-12T11:10:43Z
+date: 2023-01-12 11:10:43+00:00
-slug: "ml-deno-fresh-tensorflow"
+slug: ml-deno-fresh-tensorflow
+summary: I built a web app using Deno, Fresh, and TensorFlowJS to classify images as links or buttons.
+The app uses a pre-trained ML model and allows users to drag and drop multiple images for classification.
+I encountered challenges with server-side rendering and islands, specifically with integrating a file-drop web component.
+I also documented the process of integrating the TensorFlowJS model, including model loading and prediction handling.
+The code is available on GitHub.
 tags:
 - machine learning
 - web development
 - deno
 - fresh
 - tensorflowjs
 - image classification
 - javascript
 - typescript
 - web components
 - server-side rendering
-summary: "A machine learning model, trained to identify images as links or buttons, is integrated into a web application built with Deno, Fresh, and TensorFlowJS.
-The app allows users to drag and drop multiple images for classification.
-The development process, including challenges encountered with server-side rendering and islands, is documented.
-The TensorFlowJS integration is described, highlighting the component's structure and how it manages model loading and predictions based on changing properties."
+- drag and drop
+- file upload
+- pre-trained model
+- islands
+- web application

 ---
 Last week I got a trained a [simple model that will detect if an image looks like a link or a button](https://paul.kinlan.me/training-the-button-detector-ml-model/).
 It was fun and I learnt a lot.